What is the Johari Window Model?

 - What is unknown by the person about themselves, but which others know - blind area, blind self, or 'blindspot'

 - What the person knows about themselves that others do not know - hidden area, hidden self, avoided area, avoided self or 'facade'

 - What is unknown by the person about themselves and is also unknown by others - unknown area or unknown self

 Like some other behavioural models (eg, Tuckman, Hersey/Blanchard), the Johari Window is based on a four-square grid - it is like a window with four 'panes'.
 Here's how the Johari Window is normally shown, with its four regions:

 This is the standard representation of the Johari Window model, showing each quadrant the same size.

-The Johari Window 'panes' can be changed in size to reflect the relevant proportions of each type of 'knowledge' of/about a particular person in a given group or team situation.
+The four 'panes' can be changed in size to reflect the relevant proportions of each type of 'knowledge' of/about a particular person in a given group or team situation.

-In new groups or teams the open free space for any team member is small (see the Johari Window new team member example below) because shared awareness is relatively small.
+- In new groups or teams, the open free space for any team member is small (see below) because shared awareness is relatively small.

-As the team member becomes better established and known, so the size of the team member's open free area quadrant increases.
-See the Johari Window established team member example below.
+- As the team member becomes better established and known, so the size of the team member's open free area quadrant increases (see below)

 Refer to the free detailed Johari Window model diagram in the free resources section - print a copy and it will help you to understand what follows.